gliese-backup/kelpie/README.md

 # Learnings

+API: To get some data, we used the dogs api
+rules:
+to get data we used fetch
+i. will delay (.then and promises) ii. errors will come (catch)

 1. Promise?
 It means a future value
 2. Async?
 Means parallel and non-blocking action
 3. To work with promises we use .then and .catch